 The Office of Liquor and Gaming Regulation (OLGR) regulates charitable gaming (including art unions, raffles, bingo, lucky envelopes, Calcutta sweeps and promotional games) under the Charitable and Non-Profit Gaming Act 1999 (QLD).

-These different games are assigned to different categories, some of which require a license from the OLGR.
+These different games are assigned to different categories, some of which require a licence from the OLGR.

 For more information, visit the not-for-profit and charitable gaming section of the OLGR website.